Why digital payments are better for housing society members and the Managing Committee

 Another common but redundant practice in housing societies is to collect maintenance fees in cash month on month (especially when the amount is under Rs 2000 to Rs 3000).
 Not only is it time-consuming but impractical and susceptible to theft or loss.
 A better option of course is online banking and mobile wallet payments which medium and large residential complexes have already adopted.
 However, that would entail another lengthy procedure for the Secretary or the Treasurer – maintaining accounting ledgers and reconciliation (physical or Excel spreadsheet) along with constant back and forth between pending dues and reminders to pay.

 In the midst of half measures like mobile wallets, the complete and wise solution would be to have a community management software with a stellar integrated feature that enables online app payments and digital record keeping.
 Not only would your society be truly cashless but also advanced entirely with respect to any and all financial transactions.
 These apps enable payment through UPI, net banking, credit card, debit card, RuPay, Diners Card, Amex, etc., and are also integrated with major payment gateways as well as international cards.
-They’re equipped to allow auto bank reconciliation, quick settlements to society account, and the bonus benefit of zero convenience fees through app payments.
+They’re equipped to allow auto bank reconciliation and quick settlements to society account.

 Regular service staff and domestic help can also be added as beneficiary and be paid cashlessly by the residents.
 Tracking advance payment, overdue payments along with auto-reminders make it convenient for MC to manage all wings and buildings effortlessly.